Amoclav Suspension

 History of jaundice/hepatic impairment due to amoxicillin/clavulanic acid (see Adverse Reactions).

-228.5 mg/5 mL & 457 mg/5 mL suspension: Known hypersensitivity to penicillin or any ingredient in this product.
+228.5 mg/5 mL & 457 mg/5 mL powder for suspension and 642.9 mg/5 mL powder for oral suspension: Hypersensitivity to penicillin or any component of the product.

-Patients with a previous history of jaundice/liver impairment associated with Co-amoxiclav or penicillin.
+Patients with a previous history of cholestatic jaundice/hepatic impairnent associated with Co-amoxiclav or penicillin.

 Patients with glandular fever or lymphatic lymphoma should not be given Co-amoxiclav as the amoxicillin component is likely to cause a maculopapular rash.